 In her career, Kirsten has collaborated with various indie bands, orchestras, chamber music groups, musicals, experimental and performance art groups, electronic, punk and rock bands and performed in many visual art installations.
 One of her first significant and influential shoe gazing performance acts, Rex (ex-Codeine/Sub Pop members), was an early pioneer of Williamsburg’s music and art scene.
 During her time with Rex, Kirsten made a name for herself in the indie rock world as she developed her eloquent style of playing.

 She studied at Music and Film Schools such as The Juilliard School, Manhattan School of Music, New York University, Eastman School of Music, and SUNY Purchase where she received her B.A. in Music Performance in 1995.
 Kirsten was taken to many classical and jazz performances when she was growing up and was lucky enough to see many of the greats perform.
 Her parents took her to see Itzhak Perlman, Pinchas Zukerman, Mstislav Rostropovich, to Dizzy Gillespie and Oscar Peterson, to name a few, and she was inspired by their ability to completely be free of all inhibitions on stage.
-She has had master classes with Yo-Yo Ma, performed with the Harlem Boys Choir and in orchestras with Alan Gilbert (Conductor of the NY Philharmonic) and among her teachers were Ardyth Alton (trained by Leonard Rose), and Aldo Parisot who was an influential teacher hailing from the faculty at Yale who was deemed by Janos Starker “the best cello teacher of our time.”
+She has had master classes with Yo-Yo Ma, performed with the Harlem Boys Choir and in orchestras with Alan Gilbert.
+(Conductor of the NY Philharmonic) Among her teachers were Ardyth Alton (trained by Leonard Rose), and Aldo Parisot who was an influential teacher hailing from the faculty at Yale who was deemed by world renowned cellist: Janos Starker “the best cello teacher of our time.”
 (See a full list under the “associations” page on her website)

 Currently, among other musical projects, Kirsten writes and produces meditation music for the NYC yoga community and also plays cello live for yoga classes.